 3) To experiment with Active Analysis in new technologies.

-Sharon is an internationally acclaimed expert and master teacher of Active Analysis—a radical rehearsal technique created by Stanislavsky and named by his protégé, Maria Knebel, whose influence was second only to his.
-Founder of the Stanislavsky Institute for the 21st Century, Sharon promotes Active Analysis as “a living legacy, because it fosters dynamic acting for today’s evolving forms of dramatic storytelling as surely as for the classics.”
+Sharon is an internationally acclaimed expert and master teacher of Active Analysis—a radical rehearsal technique created by Stanislavsky in his last years and named by his protégé, Maria Knebel, whose influence was second only to his.
+No one else brings such full authority to this technique as does Sharon.
+Fluent in Russian and experienced as a director and actor, Sharon learned Active Analysis from transcripts of Stanislavsky’s last classes, the writings and teaching of his assistant Maria Knebel, and from others who worked with Stanislavsky and Knebel personally.
+Sharon founded the Stanislavsky Institute for the 21st Century in order to promote Active Analysis as “a living legacy, because this technique fosters dynamic acting for today’s evolving forms of dramatic storytelling as surely as for the classics.”